apache/trafficcontrol/traffic_ops/traffic_ops_golang/README.md

 env GOOS=linux GOARCH=arm64 go build
 ```

-Once the binary is generated, it can be copied onto a lLinux machine to be run.
+Once the binary is generated, it can be copied onto a Linux machine to be run.

 ## Updating a Minor Version